codacy/docs/docs/organizations/managing-security-and-risk.md

 When viewing the findings, you can update the filtering criteria by clicking the **Severity**, **Status**, **Repository**, **Security category**, or **Scan type** drop-downs above the list.

-To find out more about a finding in the list, you can navigate to the finding details on the source platform by clicking its **Details** column.
-This column also offers a quick overview of each finding, including its title, [source platform](#opening-and-closing-items), [scan type](#scan-types), [security category](#supported-security-categories), and related information such as the repository name, Jira issue key, or penetration testing report URL.
+The **Details** column offers a quick overview of each finding in the list, including its title, [source platform](#opening-and-closing-items), [scan type](#scan-types), [security category](#supported-security-categories), and related information such as the repository name, Jira issue key, or penetration testing report URL.
+To find out more, click this overview to navigate to the finding details on the source platform.

 ![Security and risk management finding details](images/security-risk-management-finding-details.png)<!-- TODO TAROT-2669 screenshot -->